 This page describes concepts related to Google Cloud VPN.
-Creating a VPN describes the steps to create a virtual private network (VPN).

 Cloud VPN securely connects your on-premises network to your Google Cloud Platform (GCP) Virtual Private Cloud (VPC) network through an IPsec VPN connection.
 Traffic traveling between the two networks is encrypted by one VPN gateway, then decrypted by the other VPN gateway.
 This protects your data as it travels over the Internet.

 - Cloud VPN gateway